AnuragMaiti/graphitude/README.md

     `python manage.py runserver`

-2.  **Access your app:** Go to `http://127.0.0.1:8000/graphaap/graphs/` (or the URL defined in your `urls.py`).
+2.  **Access your app:** Go to `http://127.0.0.1:8000/graphapp/graphs/` (or the URL defined in your `urls.py`).

 ### Step 8: Further development

-Now that your `graphaap` app is integrated into your existing `graphitude` project, you can continue to develop additional features, templates, views, and models as per your project requirements.
+Now that your `graphapp` app is integrated into your existing `graphitude` project, you can continue to develop additional features, templates, views, and models as per your project requirements.